 Assessors can authenticate collected data using the following simple steps:

-Check that information provided by the third party or organisation is reasonable for what was observed on site i.e. general tenancy layout, tenancy boundaries consistent with the PCA March 1997 Method of Measurement for Net Lettable Area.
+Check that information provided by the third party or organisation is reasonable for what was observed on site i.e. general tenancy layout, tenancy boundaries consistent with the Measurement Standard.

 Obtain the name and company name of the person providing the information, and document this in site notes or filing of relevant emails/correspondence for audit.